 Power Macintosh 6100 DOS and AV

 In September 2009 I started to downsize this collection to a few items and then archived this section to its own subdomain at the start of October 2011.
+Remaining items sold off in mid 2024.

 The first ever Macintosh to be powered by a PowerPC processor the PowerMac 6100/60 which was introduced in March of 1994 and discontinued under a year later when it was replaced by a 66Mhz variant.